zhichzhang/fogsight/readme.md

 # Fogsight (雾象) [**English**](./readme.md) | [**中文**](./readme_cn.md)

 > This is a **forked repository** showcasing my leadership and key contributions to frontend development in this project.
-Please follow [this link](https://github.com/fogsightai/fogsight) to view the original repository, or visit the deployed version at [Fogsight.ai](https://fogsight.ai).
+Please follow [this link](https://github.com/fogsightai/fogsight) to view the original repository, or visit the deployed version at [**Fogsight.ai**](https://fogsight.ai).
+>
+> For official proof of my contributions, please refer to the [**Contributors**](https://github.com/fogsightai/fogsight?tab=readme-ov-file#contributors) section in the original Fogsight repository.
 >
 > **My key contributions are listed as follows**:
 > 1. Launched Fogsight, a production-ready AI animation-generation platform powered by LLMs, earning 890+ GitHub stars and